To get started creating visualizations click Create a visualization.

 Once a filter is defined, it is displayed beneath the search bar.

-- Pin - Click to "pin" the filter.
+- Pin across all apps - Click to "pin" the filter.
 Pinning a filter will keep the filter across various screens (Visualize, Discover, etc.)

-- Invert - Click to switch between a positive and negative filter.
-In our example, we are displaying all instances of "S3".
-Clicking this will display any instance NOT matching "S3"
+- Exclude results - Click to switch between a positive and negative filter. _In our example, we are displaying data from June 20, 2019 to June 26, 2019.
+Clicking this will display data from June 26 to July 3, 2019.

 - Delete - Click to remove the filter.